About Merrimack’s Internship Program

 An internship is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
 Internships give students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths.

 Internships provide students with flexible and varied ways to gain valuable on-the-job experience related to career interests.
-Internships can be paid or unpaid, take place during summers, school semesters or vacation breaks, and cover a range of time commitments.
+Internships may be paid or unpaid, take place during summer or academic semester breaks, and cover a range of time commitments.
 Merrimack College offers two types of internships: Academic Internships and Zero Credit Internships.

 Log on to Advantage to find Internship opportunities and to apply online.
-For assistance in finding an internship, students should make an appointment with a coordinator in the O’Brien Center for Student Success.
+For assistance in finding an internship, students should make an appointment with a Career Advisor the O’Brien Center for Student Success.